jbennett7/Statistics/README.md

 # Statistics
-This repository is my education into statistics.
+This repository is my education in statistics.

 ## Overall Goal
-* Combine ther references into one cohesive unit to work with in the future.
+* Combine the references into one cohesive unit to work with in the future.

 ## Sub-goals
 * Complete working out everything in Freedman into this repository so that it is defined in R.